vinceskahan/v5wiki/installer-options.md

 - no standard for ancillary configs such as logrotate, rsyslog, udev, nginx
 - no mechanism for installing multiple concurrent versions<br/>
   This can be done with separate virtual environments.
+- you must install weewx for each python environment.  this could be a good thing, could be a bad thing.  when the weewx configs and data are considered part of weewx, this is a bad thing.

 ## platform packages